Emmy Göring

 Emma Johanna Henny "Emmy" Göring (née Sonnemann; 24 March 1893 – 8 June 1973) was a German actress and the second wife of Luftwaffe Commander-in-Chief Hermann Göring.
-She served as Adolf Hitler's hostess at many state functions and thereby staked a claim to the title of "First Lady of the Third Reich".
+She served as Adolf Hitler's hostess at many state functions and thereby staked a claim to the title of "First Lady of the Third Reich", a title also sometimes conferred upon Magda Goebbels.

 Early life

-She was born Emma Sonnemann in Hamburg, Germany on 24 March 1893 to a wealthy salesman.
+She was born Emma Johanna Henny Sonnemann in Hamburg, Germany, on 24 March 1893 to a wealthy salesman.
 After schooling, she became an actress at the National Theatre in Weimar.

 On 13 January 1916, Sonnemann married actor Karl Köstlin in Trieste, Austria-Hungary.
 Thereafter, she was known as Emmy Köstlin.
 In her autobiography, Göring said that she and Köstlin soon realized that they were more suited as friends and soon separated.
 They eventually divorced in 1926.

 Marriage to Hermann Göring

-On 10 April 1935, she married the prominent Nazi and Luftwaffe chief Hermann Göring, becoming Emmy Göring.
+On 10 April 1935, in a church ceremony she married the prominent Nazi and Luftwaffe chief Hermann Göring, becoming Emmy Göring.
 It was also Göring's second marriage; his first wife, Carin, had died in October 1931.
 She was given an unsolicited membership to the Nazi Party during Christmas 1938.

-Their daughter, Edda, was born on 2 June 1938.
-Edda was reported as being named after Countess Edda Ciano, eldest child of Benito Mussolini.
+Their daughter, Edda Göring, was born on 2 June 1938, when Emmy was 45 years old.
+Edda was reported as being named after the Countess of Cortellazzo and Buccari, eldest child of Benito Mussolini.
 Time reported: "Herr and Frau Göring became her fast friends."
 However, in her autobiography, Göring said her daughter was named after one of her friends.

 Hermann Göring named his country house Carinhall after his first wife, while referring to his hunting lodge at Rominten (now Krasnolesye) – the Reichsjägerhof – as "Emmyhall".